y330/FragmentQR/index.md

 #### **What browsers support Text Fragments?**

-Currently,
+Currently, the minimum requirements for
 - **Highlight and scroll:**
-   - **Since MacOS X 10.10:** Chromium 80 Android 5.5: Chrome 85, Android WebView 81 Windows 7: Chromium 80 iOS 12: Google Chrome, Coming soon, but enabling [#shared](https://www.youtube.com/results?search_query=%23shared)-highlighting-ios on chrome://flags allows scrolling to the fragment.
+   - **MacOS X 10.10 or later:** Chromium 80
+   - **Android 5.5 or later:** Chrome 85, Android WebView 81 Windows 7: Chromium 80 iOS 12: Google Chrome, Coming soon, but enabling [#shared](https://www.youtube.com/results?search_query=%23shared)-highlighting-ios on chrome://flags allows scrolling to the fragment.
 The availability on iOS is up to Apple as Chrome for iOS uses Apple WebKit.

    -  **Android**: Chrome  85+, and Android Webview